In this next DIY miniatures tutorial, I will try to explain how to make miniature windows or miniature doors.

 There you go, you can now make a beautiful door just like this one. (always draw out your own building plans though)

-Door number 2.
+Miniature Door number 2.

-Like in the windows-tutorial, you can also craft a miniature door by just using paper.
+Like in the windows tutorial, you can also craft a miniature door by just using paper.
 It kind of seems very hard to do though, plus it would take lots of time to glue all the layers together, but let me know if you succeeded!

 Final Conclusion.

-Making DIY miniatures, especially doors and windows, isn’t always that hard to do.
+Making DIY miniatures, especially miniature doors and miniature windows, isn’t always that hard to do.
 I never thought that I could, but with the right crafting materials and a little bit of focus and trying and trying again, even I could make some 😉

 And I can assure you, I am not technically trained at all!